Weekly Update #184: Getting Financial Information from Private Tech Companies: A New Chapter?

 Well, the company politely declined access to Biederman.
 This may not surprise you, if you've been an ex-employee of a tech company.
 Private financials are considered sacred, and there's often an (unsubstantiated?) paranoia that a competitor will somehow get access to the financials and use them to BURY YOU.
 (Sounds like I'm being facetious, but this is a common situation).

-Biederman: This pen doesn't even have any ink!
+Biederman: Hey this pen doesn't even have any ink!

 Domo Execs: Meeting's over, you must now leave the premises.